morsechimwai/inventory-app/README.md

 prisma/                   // Schema, migrations, seed script public/                   // Static assets
 ```

+## Stock Movements Service
+- Core service logic lives in `lib/services/stock-movements.ts`, keeping stock quantities in sync by wrapping every mutation in a Prisma transaction and undoing old deltas before applying new ones.
+- Ownership enforcement (`assertProductOwnership`) ensures a user can only mutate their own products, even inside nested transactions.
+- Helper `calcDelta` centralizes how IN/OUT/ADJUST movements affect inventory counts, making new movement types easy to extend later.
+- Read more in `lib/services/README.md` for rationale and integration notes with the Inventory Activity UI.

 ## Database Schema
 Prisma models are scoped by `userId` so each Stack-authenticated workspace owns its own catalogue.
 Columns marked `*` are required.